Hitaxas/Sonic-2-Community-Cut/README.md

 Ported S3K's Player_SlopeResist and Player_SlopeRepel, but modified slightly to display the walking animation if you rollstop on a slope.

-This is only used if physics mode is set to S3K.
+This is only used if physics mode is set to S3K or Hitaxas.